-TOC Therapy is not affiliated with these outside providers.
+TOC Therapy is not affiliated with these outside providers unless otherwise stated.
 Your relationship with other professionals or third party service providers that TOC Therapy may suggest or provide are solely between you and such parties.
 You understand that TOC Therapy provides such referrals as a matter of convenience and courtesy to you, and TOC Therapy does not authenticate, or warrant any product, offer, or service offered by any such third party, nor does TOC Therapy supervise the work of any such third party.

 Low Cost Mental Health Clinics

 Painted Brain creates lasting community-based solutions to mental health challenges and the impact of social injustice through arts, advocacy, and enterprise.
 They have FREE support groups, classes, and activities.